Same-sex marriage in the Northern Mariana Islands: Marriage statistics

 The Public Law 4-11 (Lai Publiku 4-11; Carolinian: Alléghul Toulap 4-11) permits the Governor of the Northern Mariana Islands and local mayors to issue marriage licenses to "two noncitizens or between a noncitizen and a citizen".
 Since the legalization of same-sex marriage in June 2015, the Northern Mariana Islands has become a popular marriage destination for foreign same-sex couples, especially among Chinese tourists.
 2019 estimates showed that tourists made up 99% of same-sex marriages in Saipan.
 The Public Law 20-53, enacted in April 2018, introduced higher marriage license fees for non-residents.

 Saipan Mayor David M. Apatang conducted the first same-sex marriage in the territory on July 22, 2015, saying it was his "legal obligation" to perform the union.
 He said he was following the June 30 memorandum issued by Attorney General Manibusan.
 An updated version of the Northern Mariana Islands' marriage form provided by the Attorney General's office was used for the couple.
 By late August 2015, Apatang had performed three same-sex marriages.
 The first same-sex marriage in Tinian was performed on June 24, 2017.

 According to the Saipan Mayor's Office, there were 12 same-sex marriages performed in 2015, 30 in 2016, and 88 in 2017 (63 between lesbian couples and 25 between male couples).
 The mayor's office conducted 96 same-sex marriages from January to September 2018.
 Of note, same-sex marriages accounted for the majority of marriages conducted by the office in the first few months of 2018.
 256 same-sex marriages were performed in FY2019 (1 October 2018 to 30 September 2019).
 This accounted for 41% of all marriages.
 Far less marriages were performed in FY2020 and FY2021 due to COVID-19 pandemic guidelines.
+118 same-sex marriages were performed in Saipan in 2023 (71 for female couples and 47 for male couples), of which 105 were between non-residents.